arctop/android-sdk/arctopSDK/README.md

 ## Workflow

 > **_GENERAL NOTE:_**  The SDK is designed to work in a specific flow.
-> The setup phase needs to be done once as long as your application is running.
-The session phase can be done multiple times.
+> The Setup Phase only needs to be done once, as long as your application is running.
+The Session Phase can be done multiple times.

 >**_NOTE FOR iOS:_** The SDK is designed to work with the async / await model for asynchronous operations.